Written by: Melissa Mitri, MS, RDN

 Following an anti-inflammatory diet that limits these foods can improve your overall health.
 However, it is not enough to just simply reduce your intake of these foods.
 It is also equally as important to consume anti-inflammatory foods.
-One simple way to get your daily anti-inflammatory dose is from ZYN CURCUMIN (from Turmeric) Infused Drinks.
+One simple way to get your daily anti-inflammatory dose is frominfused drinks and drink mixes with CURCUMIN.
 ZYN provides refreshment packed with the health benefits of 10-to-15 Turmeric roots, fortified with vitamins C&D and 200mg of CURCUMIN.
 Due to the high level of CURCUMIN, the refreshing drinks may reduce your inflammation and boost your overall health.

 *These statements have not been evaluated by the Food and Drug Administration.
 The products are not intended to diagnose, treat, cure, or prevent any disease.